 - Stop / Do nothing - stop further filters for such articles

-Example: filter articles and add them to a custom feed
+Example: filter articles and add them to a personal feed

-For our example we will filter articles which contain specific keywords from content feeds and add these articles to one of our custom feeds.
+For our example, we will filter articles that contain specific keywords from content feeds and add these articles to one of our personal feeds.

 This is going to be our test filter so let's call it the same.
-Enter "Test filter" in Caption field (you can rename it if needed).
+Enter "Test filter" in the Caption field (you can rename it if needed later).

-First, we have to set up a match criteria - an occasion which will initiate our filter.
+First, we have to set up match criteria - an occasion that will initiate our filter.

-We go to Match section and press Add.
+We go to the Match section and press Add.

 There we have to specify our regular expression.
 For our example, it will be just a keyword - Facebook.

 Now we go to "on field" drop-down and choose "Title and content".